 We Hope You Enjoyed Learning How to Make Baechu Geotjeori!

-In the end, we hope you enjoyed learning how to make this baechu geotjeori (fresh kimchi) recipe!
-If so, let us know in the comment section!
+In the end, I hope you enjoyed learning how to make this baechu geotjeori (fresh kimchi) recipe!
+If so, let me know in the comment section!

 Korean Ingredient Articles:

 - Korean Cylinder Rice Cakes (Garaetteok)